raniaezzo/Surround_Suppression/README.md

 (1) Install any dependencies (see below).

 (2) Set the experimental parameters:
+Measure the distance between the observers eye and the monitor - you will need to include this in the parameters.tsv file.
 Change values as needed in the parameters.tsv file in the main directory (Surround Suppression).
 The parameters.json file is a dictionary will all of the variables defined for the tsv.

-(3) Add the gamma.mat table from the calibration procedure to the Config folder inside the main directory for accurate contrast settings (otherwise code will not run if debug is off).
+(3) If testing on a new computer/monitor, calibrate the new monitor.
+Add the gamma.mat table from the calibration procedure to the Config folder inside the main directory for accurate contrast settings.
+The current gamma table is linked to your computer -- the default is an example gamma file, so if testing on a new computer please add this condition to scrConfig.m.

 ~~~~~~~~~~~~~~~~~~